xxao/linque/README.md

 ### Sorting Operations

+- [argsort](#argsort-reverse): Returns items indices that would sort current sequence by using default comparer.
+- [argsort_by](#argsort_bykey-reverse): Returns items indices that would sort current sequence by using selected item's key.
 - [reverse](#reverse): Produces new sequence by inverting order of items.
 - [sort](#sort-reverse): Produces new sequence by sorting elements by using default comparer.
 - [sort_by](#sort_bykey-reverse): Produces new sequence by sorting elements by using selected item's key.